parallelvirtualcluster/pvc/README.md

 <a href="https://parallelvirtualcluster.readthedocs.io/en/latest/?badge=latest"><img alt="Documentation Status" src="https://readthedocs.org/projects/parallelvirtualcluster/badge/?version=latest"/></a>
 </p>

-**NOTICE FOR GITHUB**: This repository is a read-only mirror of the PVC repositories from my personal GitLab instance.
-Pull requests submitted here will not be merged.
-Issues submitted here will however be treated as authoritative.

-PVC is a KVM+Ceph+Zookeeper-based, Free Software, scalable, redundant, self-healing, and self-managing private cloud solution designed with administrator simplicity in mind.
-It is built from the ground-up to be redundant at the host layer, allowing the cluster to gracefully handle the loss of nodes or their components, both due to hardware failure or due to maintenance.
-It is able to scale from a minimum of 3 nodes up to 12 or more nodes, while retaining performance and flexibility, allowing the administrator to build a small cluster today and grow it as needed.

-The major goal of PVC is to be administrator friendly, providing the power of Enterprise-grade private clouds like OpenStack, Nutanix, and VMWare to homelabbers, SMBs, and small ISPs, without the cost or complexity.
-It believes in picking the best tool for a job and abstracting it behind the cluster as a whole, freeing the administrator from the boring and time-consuming task of selecting the best component, and letting them get on with the things that really matter.
-Administration can be done from a simple CLI or via a RESTful API capable of building full-featured web frontends or additional applications, taking a self-documenting approach to keep the administrator learning curvet as low as possible.
-Setup is easy and straightforward with an [ISO-based node installer](https://git.bonifacelabs.ca/parallelvirtualcluster/pvc-installer) and [Ansible role framework](https://git.bonifacelabs.ca/parallelvirtualcluster/pvc-ansible) designed to get a cluster up and running as quickly as possible.
-Build your cloud in an hour, grow it as you need, and never worry about it: just add physical servers.
+## What is PVC?

+PVC is a virtual machine-based hyperconverged infrastructure (HCI) virtualization cluster solution that is fully Free Software, scalable, redundant, self-healing, self-managing, and designed for administrator simplicity.
+It is an alternative to other HCI solutions such as Harvester, Nutanix, and VMWare, as well as to other common virtualization stacks such as ProxMox and OpenStack.

+PVC is a complete HCI solution, built from well-known and well-trusted Free Software tools, to assist an administrator in creating and managing a cluster of servers to run virtual machines, as well as self-managing several important aspects including storage failover, node failure and recovery, virtual machine failure and recovery, and network plumbing.
+It is designed to act consistently, reliably, and unobtrusively, letting the administrator concentrate on more important things.

+PVC is highly scalable.
+From a minimum (production) node count of 3, up to 12 or more, and supporting many dozens of VMs, PVC scales along with your workload and requirements.
+Deploy a cluster once and grow it as your needs expand.

+As a consequence of its features, PVC makes administrating very high-uptime VMs extremely easy, featuring VM live migration, built-in always-enabled shared storage with transparent multi-node replication, and consistent network plumbing throughout the cluster.
+Nodes can also be seamlessly removed from or added to service, with zero VM downtime, to facilitate maintenance, upgrades, or other work.

+PVC also features an optional, fully customizable VM provisioning framework, designed to automate and simplify VM deployments using custom provisioning profiles, scripts, and CloudInit userdata API support.

+Installation of PVC is accomplished by two main components: a [Node installer ISO](https://github.com/parallelvirtualcluster/pvc-installer) which creates on-demand installer ISOs, and an [Ansible role framework](https://github.com/parallelvirtualcluster/pvc-ansible) to configure, bootstrap, and administrate the nodes.
+Once up, the cluster is managed via an HTTP REST API, accessible via a Python Click CLI client or WebUI.

+Just give it physical servers, and it will run your VMs without you having to think about it, all in just an hour or two of setup time.

+## What is it based on?

+The core node and API daemons, as well as the CLI API client, are written in Python 3 and are fully Free Software (GNU GPL v3).
+In addition to these, PVC makes use of the following software tools to provide a holistic hyperconverged infrastructure solution:

+  * Debian GNU/Linux as the base OS.
+  * Linux KVM, QEMU, and Libvirt for VM management.
+  * Linux `ip`, FRRouting, NFTables, DNSMasq, and PowerDNS for network management.
+  * Ceph for storage management.
+  * Apache Zookeeper for the primary cluster state database.
+  * Patroni PostgreSQL manager for the secondary relation databases (DNS aggregation, Provisioner configuration).

 ## Getting Started

-To get started with PVC, please see the [About](https://parallelvirtualcluster.readthedocs.io/en/latest/about/) page for general information about the project, and the [Getting Started](https://parallelvirtualcluster.readthedocs.io/en/latest/getting-started/) page for details on configuring your cluster.
+To get started with PVC, please see the [About](https://parallelvirtualcluster.readthedocs.io/en/latest/about/) page for general information about the project, and the [Getting Started](https://parallelvirtualcluster.readthedocs.io/en/latest/getting-started/) page for details on configuring your first cluster.

 ## Changelog